tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/控制台使用手册/规则引擎/概览_intl.md

 ## Creating a Rule
 Log in to the [IoT Hub Console](https://console.cloud.tencent.com/iotcloud), select "Rule Engine" in the left pane, click **Create Rule** and enter the rule name to create it.
  - Rule name: 1-32 letters, numbers and underscores.
-The name cannot be modified.
+Rule name cannot be modified.
 Please name it carefully.
- - Rule description: 0-256 characters, which can be modified.
+ - Rule description: 0-256 characters.
+This can be modified.

 ![](https://main.qcloudimg.com/raw/8a158303b4dec62396dd0d47635d3305.png)

-Once the rule is successfully created, the rule details page will be displayed automatically, and then you can write different forwarding rules.
+Once the rule is successfully created, the rule details page will be displayed automatically, then you can write different forwarding rules.
 ![](https://main.qcloudimg.com/raw/5d12e090d472b6509a9c4cce5f4efe46.png)